in8-solutions/tickcheck/src-tf/README.md

-# TensorFlow Tick Detection Model
+# TensorFlow Tick Detection Model (Independent Tooling)

-This directory contains a TensorFlow/Keras implementation of the tick detection system, designed to be compatible with TensorFlow Lite for mobile deployment.
+This directory contains a **standalone TensorFlow/Keras implementation** of the tick detection system, designed to be compatible with TensorFlow Lite for mobile deployment.

+**Note**: This is an independent tooling directory for exploring TFLite options while the main model training/analysis happens in the top-level `src/` directory with PyTorch/CUDA.

 ## Overview